AbhAgg/Python-Codes/README.md

-# MyFirst
+# Python Codes
-My First Repo
-This is my first repo.
-A demo perhaps.
+This is the repository for all python codes.